syncfusion/blazor-docs/src/inplace-editor/in-place-editor/buttons.md

----
-title: "Blazor In-place Editor | Save and remove button config"
-component: "In-place Editor"
-description: "This section explains how to configure, save, and remove button with its properties, template, and customize its behavior for Blazor In-place Editor."
----

 # Buttons

 The In-place Editor has an option to save and cancel using buttons.
 The `InPlaceEditorSaveButton` and `InPlaceEditorCancelButton` tags accept the button properties for customizing the save and cancel button.